 Are online casinos legal in Maryland?

-No. Any online casinos that you find if you conduct a web search from the state are offshore casinos that are operating outside the bounds of US and Maryland law.
+No. Any online casinos you find via a web search are offshore casinos operating outside US and Maryland law.

 Who will regulate online casinos if Maryland legalizes them?

 In all likelihood, the Maryland Lottery and Gaming Control Agency.
-Although there is no online casino bill on the horizon in the state at the moment, the agency is the most obvious choice to regulate online casinos should they become legal.
+Although there is no online casino bill on the horizon in the state, the agency is the most obvious choice to regulate online casinos should they become legal.

 How much money do retail casinos in Maryland generate?

 Roughly $2 billion per year.
-According to records from the state, the six casinos generate between $160 million and $185 million in revenue each month, and revenues from FY 2022 surpassed the $2 billion mark for the first time in state history.
+According to records from the state, the six casinos generate between $160 million and $185 million in monthly revenue, and revenues from FY 2022 surpassed the $2 billion mark for the first time in state history.

 Who would operate online casinos in Maryland if legalized?